Laboratory Chemical Spill Guide

 Spills in excess of 30 milliliters are emergencies that require area evacuation and notification of Public Safety and EHS.
 Smaller spills can be cleaned up by local personnel who have proper supplies, training, and PPE.

-Mercury Small-Spill Clean-Up Procedure
+Mercury Small-spill Clean-up Procedure

-1. Isolate and evacuate the spill area.
+- Isolate and evacuate the spill area.

-2. Assemble spill clean-up team and spill kit outside of spill area.
+- Assemble spill clean-up team and spill kit outside of spill area.

-3. Don the appropriate PPE (gloves, goggles, shoe covers, lab coat/Tyvek, respirator with mercury vapor cartridges).
+- Don the appropriate PPE (gloves, goggles, shoe covers, lab coat/Tyvek, respirator with mercury vapor cartridges).

-4. Use a razor blade, scraper, or similar tool to gently push small droplets of mercury together and remove them using an aspirator or disposable pipette.
+- Use a razor blade, scraper, or similar tool to gently push small droplets of mercury together and remove them using an aspirator or disposable pipette.
 Try to minimize spreading the mercury vapor.
 If a mercury vacuum is available, use this to collect the mercury.

-5. Pipette the aspirate mercury into a labeled glass hazardous waste container.
-Shine a flashlight on the surface to identify small mercury droplets or “beads” that escape into cracks or crevices.
+- Pipette the aspirate mercury into a labeled glass hazardous waste container.
+Shine a flashlight on the surface to identify small mercury droplets or "beads" that escape into cracks or crevices.

-6. Spread a commercial mercury amalgam mix over the contaminated surface after all visible mercury droplets have been removed.
+- Spread a commercial mercury amalgam mix over the contaminated surface after all visible mercury droplets have been removed.
 Sweep up mercury amalgam using a small brush and dispose of it with the other mercury waste.
 Take care not to break up any mercury droplets.
-Alternatively, wipe the surface using a mercury absorbent cloth (mercon wipes) or suppressant and dispose of it with the other mercury waste.
+Alternately, wipe the surface using a mercury absorbent cloth (mercon wipes) or suppressant and dispose of it with the other mercury waste.

-7. Dispose of all PPE with the mercury waste as well.
+- Dispose of all PPE with the mercury waste as well.

-8. Contact EHS and Public Safety to fill out an incident report.
+- Contact EHS and Public Safety to fill out an incident report.

 Evacuate and close off the area at any point the situation feels unsafe or overwhelming.
 Contact Public Safety.